-Before we go over the main ones, however, we can also simply summarize them into three distinct categories:
+Before we go over the main ones, however, we can also summarize them into three distinct categories:

 Interluminal causes – This group involves the partial or complete blockage of the colon, usually by indigestible matter.

-These happen outside the colon and could include a narrowed pelvis due to a pelvis fracture or a growing tumor that presses the colon from the outside.
+These happen outside the colon and could include a narrowed pelvis from a pelvis fracture or a growing tumor that presses on the colon.

-These can be anything from nerve injury to various diseases, which will discuss more in a minute.
+These can be anything from nerve injury to various diseases, which I will discuss in a minute.

-The most common cause for dog constipation is swallowing indigestible objects or things that are relatively hard to digest.
+The most common cause of dog constipation is swallowing indigestible objects or things that are relatively hard to digest.

-This is why most veterinarians will advise you against giving your dog bones, and tell you to swap them with a nylon chew toy instead.
+This is why most veterinarians advise you against giving your dog bones and tell you to swap them with a nylon chew toy instead.

 And while you should obviously let your dog take care of his own hygiene, if he's a long-haired breed, it's always important to brush him regularly yourself.